jorkey/service-lifecycle-platform/readme.md

 such as access keys.
 This is often needed for client versions.
 Such files are not stored in source repositories, but are uploaded to the distribution server directly.

-# Services v-update
+# Services vm-update

-V-update itself consists of services.
-Thus, v-update creates versions of itself and updates itself.
+VM-update itself consists of services.
+Thus, vm-update creates versions of itself and updates itself.

-Services v-update:
+Services vm-update:
 - scripts - Startup and initializing scripts (Shell, YAML)
 - distribution - Distribution server
   - Backend